23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 Video Source: YouTube

-Happydent is a popular Indian brand famous for selling chewing gums.
-This above-mentioned reference ad is a very popular one for its funny and creative elements.
+Happydent is a popular Indian brand famous for selling chewing gum.
+The above-mentioned reference ad is a very popular one for its funny and creative elements.

 Video Source: YouTube